leoniesmits/fe3-assessment-3/readme.md

                 };
             })
 ```
 The d3.interpolate is from [this example](http://bl.ocks.org/mbostock/5100636).
 This is used to draw lines between two angles and keeping true to the pie chart shape.
 The data can be extracted form the total data, or the selected data from the bar chart.
-The index is extracted as an array and given back in the path between the angles.
+The index is extracted as an object and given back in the path between the angles.

 The next functions in the pieChart, are mouseover en mouseout.
 Both have parameter d, to refer to the data.
 By hovering the pie chat slice, this has to refer to the right year.
 Within this function, another function is called to .map the data and return the right color of the selected sentiment.
-The parameter v gives back an array of the selected sentiment for their year.
+The parameter v gives back an object of the selected sentiment for their year.

 ```javascript
         function mouseover(d){